fedesoria/docs/sites/default/content/db/index.md

 ### Embedded structs

-If you need to embed one struct into another and you'd like the two of them being considered as if they were part of the same struct (at least on `upper.io/db` context), you can pass the `inline` option to the property name, like this:
+If youwant to embed one struct into another and you'd like the two of them being considered as if they were part of the same struct (at least on `upper.io/db` context), you can pass the `inline` option to the property name, like this: